skagitpublishing/docker-connextcms/README.md

 # docker-connextcms
-A Dockerfile used to create a Docker Image for running ConnextCMS and KeystoneJS in a Docker Container
+A Dockerfile used to create a Docker Image for running [ConnextCMS](https://github.com/skagitpublishing/connextCMS) and [KeystoneJS](https://github.com/keystonejs/keystone) in a Docker Container.

 This repository contains two Dockerfiles and a docker-compose file.
 The Dockerfile in this root directory will create a Docker image